BorgXQ/blackjack-optimizer/README.md

 ## Future Work

-The rest of the project is under construction.
-Eventually, the project will simulate episodes of blackjack games!
-All you need to do in the end is enter the game, then cheat and ask the model which action to take, and drown in wins (probably still not statistically possible).
+The discussion portion of the project is under construction.
 Stay tuned!